Acetylation: Acetylation of cellulose

 Cellulose is a polyol and thus susceptible to acetylation, which is achieved using acetic anhydride.
 Acetylation disrupts hydrogen bonding, which otherwise dominates the properties of cellulose.
 Consequently, the cellulose esters are soluble in organic solvents and can be cast into fibers and films.

+Acetylation of wood

+Acetylation of wood is a chemical modification process that enhances the properties of wood by making it highly resistant to fungi and insects, as well as very durable against moisture and environmental parameters.

+The process involves the chemical reaction of acetic anhydride with the free hydroxyl groups in wood polymers, mostly of lignin and hemicelluloses, without requiring a catalyst.
+The modification results in bonds between the structural polymeric components, significantly reducing the ability of the -OH groups to form hydrogen bonds with water molecules.
+This effectively "locks" the cellular walls, minimizing the capacity of wood to absorb water and enhancing its dimensional stability.
+Approximately 80-90% of the hydroxyl groups of wood are modified during the process.
+The whole process is an environmentally friendly treatment, and has emerged, in the 21st century, as a significant innovation in the scientific area of wood science.

 Transacetylation

 Transacetylation uses vinyl acetate as an acetyl donor and lipase as a catalyst.
 This methodology allows the preparation of enantio-enriched alcohols and acetates.